theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/snowflake.md

 - The zipped file is uploaded via PUT command to the Snowflake staging area.
 - The data is then copied via COPY command to the target table in Snowflake.

-This process repeats itself until the extraction is finished.<br>
+This process (gzip + PUT command) repeats itself until the extraction is finished.<br>
 While running an extraction, the csv files in the local directory and the staging area are deleted.

 **Account Name**<br>